 - New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and

-- Within ten business days, the University Appeals Board shall issue a written decision to the parties: 1) denying the appeal and upholding the decision of the University Hearing Board, or 2) granting the appeal and remanding the issue to the Title IX Coordinator or the University Hearing Board.
+- Within ten business days, the appeal panel shall issue a written decision to the parties: 1) denying the appeal and upholding the decision of the University Hearing Board, or 2) granting the appeal and remanding the issue to the Title IX Coordinator or designee or the University Hearing Board.

 Postponement of Hearings and Appeals

-A respondent or complainant may request one postponement of a hearing or appeal by contacting the Title IX Coordinator at least two (2) business/working days prior to the scheduled hearing or appeal, unless extenuating circumstances exist.
+A respondent or complainant may request one postponement of a hearing by contacting the Title IX Coordinator at least two (2) business/working days prior to the scheduled hearing unless extenuating circumstances exist.
 Postponement will be allowed only under the following conditions:

 - The respondent/complainant has an academic conflict;